victorlenerd/email_newsletter/Readme.md

+# Zero To Production Rust

+This repository contains projects in the Zero To Production Rust Book

+# Projects

-# Email Newsletter
+* Email Newsletter

-A simple email newsletter